ianderrington/genai/docs/Understanding/agents/cognitive_architecture.md

 - **Reflection**, or an internal (or external) evaluation of output, be it thoughts, planning, and thoughts.
 - **Tool use** While overlapping directly with Observing or taking memory actions, tool usage may be part of cognitive patterns (like using a `scratch-pad`) and must be considered as such.

+### Models
 Models provide the computational core of Agents.
 Acting like a 'brain' that takes in input [prompts](#prompts) they return outputs.
-Generally, the models may be considered `frozen` for a given agent, but sometimes, agentic feedback is used for helping model creation with [recurrent training](../architectures/recurrent_training.md).
+Generally, the models may be considered `frozen` for a given agent, but sometimes, agentic feedback is used for helping model creation with [recurrent training](../architectures/training/recurrent.md).